pssuralkar/getImage-Angular/README.md

 # getImage-Angular

-Get all the images form JSON data and show in table.
+Get all the images form JSON using AngularJS